emrahonat/CoRaNet/readme.txt

 ---------
 This repository currently includes only the main file.
 The purpose of this file is to provide an overview of the academic work and its implementation framework.
-All files related to the waveform classification algorithms developed in this study will be uploaded after the corresponding paper is accepted for publication.
+All files related to the waveform classification algorithms developed in this study including data generation will be uploaded after the corresponding paper is accepted for publication.

 Contents
 --------
-main: Demonstrates the general structure of the waveform classification.
+main: Demonstrates the general structure of data generation and waveform classification.
 Additional scripts and functions will be made publicly available after the paper’s acceptance.

 Usage
 -----
-The current code is intended for demonstration purposes only.
-After the paper is accepted and the full implementation is released, all scripts may be used freely for academic and non-commercial research, provided that proper citation is given.
+After the paper is accepted and the full dataset generation is released, all scripts may be used freely for academic and non-commercial research, provided that proper citation is given.

 Citation
 --------